RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 With RediSearch 2.6.1, a JSON array of such geo values is also supported.

-In order to index multiple geo values, either use a JSONPath leading to a single array of geo values, or a JSONPath leading to multiple geo values, using JSONPath operators such as wildcard, filter, union, array slice, and/or recursive descent.
+In order to index multiple geo values, user either a JSONPath leading to a single array of geo values, or a JSONPath leading to multiple geo values, using JSONPath operators such as wildcard, filter, union, array slice, and/or recursive descent.

    - `null` values are skipped
    - Other values cause an indexing failure (bool, number, object, array, wrongly formatted GEO string, invalid coordinates)